Adaptive AI-based Decentralized Resource Management in the Cloud-Edge Continuum: Related Work

-Directly solving the optimization problem through Mixed Integer Linear Programming (MILP) \cite{kyriakidis_milp_2012} is a well researched problem area that has theoretical guarantees to find the optimal solution, but is only suitable for small scale resource management problems.
-Heuristic-based algorithms instead pose the task as a multi-dimensional bin-packing problem such as firstfit \cite{keller_analysis_2012}, bestfit \cite{braiki_resource_2019}, worstfit\cite{dhahbi_load_2021} and round-robin placement\cite{nandwal_enhancing_2021} strategies which have long been used for resource allocation tasks.
-However, since the heuristics are only an approximation, these methods have no kind of optimality-guarantee.
-Both of these methods face the tradeoff between being compute heavy and providing non optimal answers, therefore they are only suitable for resource management on a small scale, or when strong constraints are placed on the problem structure.
+Optimization-based approaches directly solving the optimization problem through methods such as Mixed Integer Linear Programming (MILP) \cite{kyriakidis_milp_2012} is a well-researched problem area that has theoretical guarantees to find the optimal solution, but is only suitable for small-scale resource management problems.
+Heuristic-based algorithms instead pose the task as a multi-dimensional bin-packing problem\cite{zhao_method_2024} such as first-fit, best-fit, worst-fit, and round-robin placement \cite{nandwal_enhancing_2021} strategies which have long been used for resource allocation tasks.